betheoutlier/vagrant-cent0S/README.md

 This is meant for local and dev use only.
 This is not a production server.

+Setup and Configuration variables can be set in: vagrant_config.yml

-MySQL Root Password is BLANK
+Initial MySQL Root Password is BLANK.